rsarfati/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.newyorkfed.org/research"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Senior Research Analyst on the dynamic stochastic general equilibrium (DSGE) team in the Macroeconomic and Monetary Studies function at the NY Fed.
-Views expressed are my own.
+bio: I am a Senior Research Analyst on the dynamic stochastic general equilibrium (DSGE) team in the Macroeconomic and Monetary Studies function at the NY Fed. *Views expressed are my own*.

 interests:
 - Macroeconomics